flowoflife/environments/README.md

 ## 4. Creating python environment using pyenv

+You will not need this if you already install anaconda, and know how to work with anaconda and Homebrew.
-Currently, there is problem of using pyenv with MacOS Bir Sur ver11.0.1.
+Currently, there is a problem of using pyenv with MacOS Bir Sur ver11.0.1.
+This command of "pyenv install 3.x.x" failed.
 So should not use pyenv.

+Install pyenv

 ```bash
 # install pyenv using homebrew